 1.1 Roles and responsibilities

-MinisterThe Minister for Mental Health and Ageing is responsible for reviewing/setting priorities for the Fund.
+MinisterThe Minister for Health (the Minister) is responsible for reviewing/setting priorities for the Fund.
 These priorities will at all times reflect the aims and objectives of the Fund, but may change over time to address emerging issues that will support more effective indemnity insurance schemes.
-Top of page

-Department of Human ServicesThe Department of Human Services is responsible for the payment and audit of funds expended under the indemnity insurance schemes.
+Department of Human ServicesThe Department of Humans Services is responsible for the payment and audit of funds expended under the indemnity insurance schemes.